burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 - `void f(T&&)`
 - `void f(T&)`

 But as it has been said, the construction `void f(T&&)` takes precedence over `void f(T&)` if both can be called.
-If function `void g(T&&)` has only a signature for rvalue reference and you call it with an LValue reference then it leads to a compile-time error.
+If function `void g(T&&)` has only a signature for rvalue reference, and you call it with an LValue reference, then it leads to a compile-time error.

 Using const rvalue reference forms a valid C++ code; however, in practice, it is useless:
 ```cpp